Table Mountain: Features

 The main feature of Table Mountain is the level plateau approximately 3 km from side to side, edged by steep cliffs.
 The plateau, flanked by Devil's Peak to the east and by Lion's Head to the west, forms a dramatic backdrop to Cape Town.
 This broad sweep of mountainous heights, together with Signal Hill, forms the natural amphitheatre of the City Bowl and Table Bay harbour.
 The highest point on Table Mountain is towards the eastern end of the plateau and is marked by Maclear's Beacon, a stone cairn built in 1865 by Sir Thomas Maclear for trigonometrical survey.
 It is 1086 m above sea level, and about 19 m higher than the cable station at the western end of the plateau.

 The cliffs of the main plateau are split by Platteklip Gorge ("Flat Stone Gorge"), which provides an easy and direct ascent to the summit and was the route taken by António de Saldanha on the first recorded ascent of the mountain in 1503.

 The flat top of the mountain is often covered by orographic clouds, formed when a southeasterly wind is directed up the mountain's slopes into colder air, where the moisture condenses to form the so-called "table cloth" of cloud.
 Legend attributes this phenomenon to a smoking contest between the Devil and a local pirate called Van Hunks.
-When the table cloth is seen, it symbolizes the contest.
+When the table cloth is seen, it symbolises the contest.